laurent85v/archuseriso/readme.md

 Description
 ===========

-Archuseriso is a set of scripts for creating bootable disk images of Arch Linux and installing an Arch Linux system to an external USB disk or thumb drive.
+Archuseriso is a set of script programs for building iso images and bootable disk images of Arch Linux, and for installing Arch Linux on an external USB disk or thumb drive.

-The build of disk images is based on the Archiso program used by Arch Linux developers to build the monthly iso images.
+Archuseriso is based on Archiso, the program used by the Arch Linux developers to build the monthly iso image.

 Archuseriso integrates most of the developments of Archiso and adds additional features.
-A list of new build profiles is available, they make it easy to build bootable disk images with a desktop environment.
-Archuseriso also allows installing an Arch Linux system on a removable USB disk from the iso image created.
+A list of new build profiles is offered, they make it easy to build an bootable iso image or a bootable disk image with a desktop environment.
+Archuseriso allows creating a live usb drive with persistence and allows installing Arch Linux on a removable USB disk using the iso image or disk image created.

-System and data can be encrypted to protect the data on the removable medium.
-Several types of file systems are available for persistence and installation, including ZFS for installation.
+System and data can be encrypted on the removable medium.
+Several types of file systems are offered, ext4 the default, Btrfs and F2FS.
+Archuseriso also provide tools for adding native ZFS support to the iso image and the disk image, including installing onto a ZFS filesystem.

+Archuseriso images with a desktop environment can beneficially be used as an alternative of the Archiso image for istalling on disk and for maintenance purposes.

 * AUR repository https://aur.archlinux.org/packages/archuseriso
 * ISO image download for DVDs and USB disks http://dl.gnutux.fr/archuseriso/iso